tomaskala/website/content/posts/cryptopals-set-6.md

 - Never use RSA without padding.
 The attacker can manipulate the ciphertext in a way that affects the underlying plaintext ([Challenge 41](#challenge-41httpscryptopalscomsets6challenges41)).
 - Padding isn't there just for fun, it needs to be thoroughly checked to make sure it's exactly according to the specification.
 Also don't use small exponents just to speed up the computations, and while you're at it, don't use obsolete padding schemes ([Challenge 42](#challenge-42httpscryptopalscomsets6challenges42)).
+- Be careful about the ranges used to calculate cryptographical parameters.
+Small values make it easy to enumerate all possibilities and reverse calculations, leaking secret values ([Challenge 43](#challenge-43httpscryptopalscomsets6challenges43)).

 # [Challenge 41](https://cryptopals.com/sets/6/challenges/41)